Fluctuations in the Aztec diamonds via a space-like maximal surface in Minkowski 3-space

 where~$\mathbb{D}$ is the unit disc.
 The \emph{Arctic circle} phenomenon~\cite{JPS-95,CEP-96} consists in the fact that the regions $\frac{1}{n}(p,q)\in \diamondsuit\smallsetminus \overline{\mathbb{D}}_\diamondsuit$ are asymptotically frozen -- the orientation of all dimers in these regions is almost deterministic -- while the liquid region~$\mathbb{D}_\diamondsuit$ carries long-range correlated fluctuations.
 A convenient way to encode these fluctuations is to consider random Thurston's height functions~\cite{thurston-height} of dimer covers.
 For homogeneous Aztec diamonds it is known~\cite{bufetov-gorin,CJY} that these height functions converge (in law) to the \emph{flat} Gaussian Free Field in~$\mathbb D$ provided that the following \emph{change of the radial variable} $\mathbb D_\diamondsuit\leftrightarrow \mathbb D$ is made:

-In very recent developments~\cite{CLR2,CLR1}, the following idea arose: the conformal structure of dimer model fluctuations on abstract planar graphs can be understood via the so-called \emph{t-embeddings} (which appeared under the name \emph{Coulomb gauges} in the preceding work~\cite{KLRR}; see also~\cite{affolter}) and the limits of the associated \emph{origami maps}; see Section~\ref{sec:discrete} for definitions.
-In this approach, the right parametrization of the liquid region should appear as the conformal parametrization of a certain \emph{space-like minimal surface} embedded into the \emph{Minkowski (or Lorentz) space~$\R^{2+2}\supset\R^{2+1}$.}
+In recent developments~\cite{CLR2,CLR1}, the following idea arose: the conformal structure of dimer model fluctuations on abstract planar graphs can be understood via the so-called \emph{t-embeddings} (which appeared under the name {of} \emph{Coulomb gauges} in the preceding work~\cite{KLRR}; see also~\cite{affolter}) and the associated \emph{origami maps}; see Section~\ref{sec:discrete} for definitions. {The origami map of a t-embedding is a map from the plane to itself, so its graph is a {two-dimensional piecewise linear surface in a four-dimensional space; following~\cite{CLR2} we view the latter as the \emph{Minkowski} space $\R^{2,2}$ rather than as the Euclidean one.
+In the setup of this paper,} the image of the origami map becomes one-dimensional in the small mesh size limit, hence the limiting surface lives in the three-dimensional Minkowski space $\R^{2,1}\subset\R^{2,2}$.
+It is shown in~\cite{CLR2} that, if the graphs of the origami maps converge to a \emph{space-like maximal surface in $\R^{2,1}$} as the mesh size tends to $0$, and provided that the technical assumptions~\textsc{Exp-Fat} and~\textsc{Lip} (see~\cite[Section~1.2.3]{CLR2}) about the non-degeneracy of the t-embeddings and origami maps are satisfied, then the intrinsic conformal metric of the limiting surface provides the right parametrization of the liquid region, i.e. the parametrization in which the fluctuations are given by a flat Gaussian Free Field.}